Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Introduction

 \section{Introduction}

-Convolutional Neural Networks (CNNs) and other deep networks have enabled unprecedented breakthroughs in a variety of computer vision tasks, from image classification~\cite{krizhevsky_nips12, he_cvpr15} to object detection ~\cite{girshick2014rcnn}, semantic segmentation~\cite{long2015fcn}, image captioning~\cite{vinyals_cvpr15,chen2015microsoft,fang2015captions,johnson_cvpr16}, and more recently, visual question answering~\cite{antol2015vqa,gao2015you,malinowski_iccv15,ren_nips15}.
-While these deep neural networks enable superior performance, their lack of decomposability into \emph{intuitive and understandable} components makes them hard to interpret~\cite{lipton_arxiv16}.
-Consequently, when today's intelligent systems fail, they fail spectacularly disgracefully, without warning or explanation, leaving a user staring at an incoherent output, wondering why.
+Deep neural models based on Convolutional Neural Networks (CNNs) have enabled unprecedented breakthroughs in a variety of computer vision tasks, from image classification~\cite{krizhevsky_nips12,he_cvpr15}, object detection~\cite{girshick2014rcnn}, semantic segmentation~\cite{long2015fcn} to image captioning~\cite{vinyals_cvpr15,chen2015microsoft,fang2015captions,johnson_cvpr16}, visual question answering~\cite{antol2015vqa,gao2015you,malinowski_iccv15,ren_nips15} and more recently, visual dialog~\cite{visdial,guesswhat,visdial_rl} and embodied question answering~\cite{embodiedqa,gordon2017iqa}.
+While these models enable superior performance, their lack of decomposability into \emph{individually intuitive} components makes them hard to interpret~\cite{lipton_arxiv16}.
+Consequently, when today's intelligent systems fail, they often fail spectacularly disgracefully without warning or explanation, leaving a user staring at an incoherent output, wondering why the system did what it did.

-\emph{Interpretability Matters.} In order to build trust in intellegent systems and move towards their meaningful integration into our everyday lives, it is clear that we must build `transparent' models that explain \emph{why they predict what they \rama{predict}}.
-Broadly speaking, this transparency is useful at three different stages of Artificial Intelligence (AI) evolution.
-First, when AI is significantly weaker than humans and not yet reliably `deployable' (\eg visual question answering ~\cite{antol2015vqa}), the goal of transparency and explanations is to identify the failure modes~\cite{agrawal2016analyzing,hoiem2012diagnosing}, thereby helping researchers focus their efforts on the most fruitful research directions.
-Second, when AI is on par with humans and reliably `deployable' (\eg, image classification~\cite{karpathy_imagenet} on a set of categories trained on sufficient data), the goal is to establish appropriate trust \rama{and confidence in} users.
+\emph{Interpretability matters.} In order to build trust in intelligent systems and move towards their meaningful integration into our everyday lives, it is clear that we must build `transparent' models that have the ability to explain \emph{why they predict what they \rama{predict}}.
+Broadly speaking, this transparency and ability to explain is useful at three different stages of Artificial Intelligence (AI) evolution.
+First, when AI is significantly weaker than humans and not yet reliably deployable (\eg visual question answering ~\cite{antol2015vqa}), the goal of transparency and explanations is to identify the failure modes~\cite{agrawal2016analyzing,hoiem2012diagnosing}, thereby helping researchers focus their efforts on the most fruitful research directions.
+Second, when AI is on par with humans and reliably deployable (\eg, image classification~\cite{karpathy_imagenet} trained on sufficient data), the goal is to establish appropriate trust \rama{and confidence in} users.
 Third, when AI is significantly stronger than humans (\eg chess or Go~\cite{silver2016mastering}), the goal of explanations is \rama{in} machine teaching~\cite{JohnsCVPR2015} -- \ie, a machine teaching a human about how to make better decisions.

 There typically exists a trade-off between accuracy and simplicity or interpretability.
 Classical rule-based or expert systems~\cite{jackson_expertsys} are highly interpretable but not very accurate (or robust).
 Decomposable pipelines where each stage is hand-designed are thought to be more interpretable as each individual component assumes a natural intuitive explanation.
 By using deep models, we sacrifice interpretable modules for uninterpretable ones that achieve greater performance through greater abstraction (more layers) and tighter integration (end-to-end training).
 Recently introduced deep residual networks (ResNets)~\cite{he_cvpr15} are over 200-layers deep and have shown state-of-the-art performance in several challenging tasks. \rama{ Such complexity makes these models hard to interpret.} As such, deep models are beginning to explore the spectrum between interpretability and accuracy.